 Vázquez Vera interprets this maneuver as an attempt to "symbolically decapitate the historical leadership and fracture the internal cohesion of the regime."

-The article concludes with a thesis that the author acknowledges as paradoxical: "The only way to avoid war is through pragmatic concession, a decision that would irreversibly initiate Cuba's economic and political transition."
+The article concludes with a thesis that the author himself acknowledges as paradoxical: "The only way to avoid war is through pragmatic concession, a decision that would irreversibly initiate Cuba's economic and political transition."

 Filed under: